 Recent growth in inflation has increased and may continue to increase our operating costs.
-In response to high inflation rates, the Federal Reserve has been raising interest rates and has indicated that a decision on pausing the interest rate increases has not been made but instead the Federal Reserve will continue to monitor economic data.
+In response to inflation, the Federal Reserve has been raising interest rates and has indicated that it will continue to monitor economic data and foresees possible interest rate increases throughout the year.
 Higher interest rates imposed by the Federal Reserve to address inflation will increase our interest expense.
 We also expect our labor costs to continue to increase due to the growing competition for labor and the effect of inflation on wage rates.
 We continue to monitor the impact of inflation in order to minimize its effects through pricing strategies, productivity improvements and cost reductions.
 However, we may not be able to raise our pricing sufficiently to offset our increased costs, for competitive reasons or because some of our customer agreements fix the prices we may charge for some period of time and/or limit permissible price increases.
 There can be no assurance that future inflation will not have an adverse impact on our operating results and financial condition.